 How do you ensure my data is secure?

-We take appropriate technical and organisational measures to ensure the security of data (and endeavour to only work with third parties who provide equivalent protections).
+We take appropriate technical and organisational measures, physical and electronic, to ensure the security of your data and only work with trusted third parties who provide equivalent protections sufficient under the GDPR.
 However, the transmission of information via the internet is not completely secure.
 We do our best to protect your data, though we cannot guarantee the security of your data transmitted to our websites and any transmission is at your own risk.

 What about hyperlinks and links to other websites?

-Our website may provide links to and from the websites of our affiliates, business partners and advertisers.
-If you follow a link to any of these websites, please note that these websites have their own privacy policies and that we do not accept any responsibility or liability for these websites privacy policies or for the way in which third party websites collect or process data.
+Our website may provide links to and from the websites of our affiliates, and business partners.
+If you follow a link to any of these websites, please note that these websites have their own privacy policies and that we do not accept any responsibility or liability for these websites’ privacy policies or for the way in which third party websites collect or process data.
 Please check these policies before you submit any data to these websites.
 You understand, acknowledge and agree that all access to and use of any such third party website by you shall be at your own risk.